Areas of Focus

 Action 3: Accelerate the implementation of the most effective prevention practices through a network of parents, schools, government agencies, organizations and communities.

 From these completed, comprehensive phases, the Mathewson Early Prevention Program (MEPP) was conceptualized and will soon be a reality.
-In Fall 2016 a grant will be negotiated between TYR and the Washoe County School District to fund a 13-year longitudinal program study.
+In 2017, a grant will be negotiated between TYR and the Washoe County School District to fund a 13-year longitudinal program study.
 This program will infuse evidence-based, comprehensive prevention curriculum, including social emotion learning (SEL), into the studies of all 65,000 students, Pre-K through 12; family engagement will also be an integral component.
 Rigorous research will study and document the effects of the program on substance misuse in these developmental years.
 Detailed documentation and findings will be shared to inform other communities throughout the nation.